mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 fusion drives to cross vast distances at sublight speed.

 WEAPONRY
-Hhkar ships favour railguns and mass drivers, and produce superior versions of these weapons at all scales, including spinal mounts.
+Hhkar ships favor railguns and mass drivers, and produce superior versions of these weapons at all scales, including spinal mounts.
 All Hhkar railguns and mass drivers are TL15.
 Compared to baseline models, these weapons (including spinal mounts) are double the cost